fxamacker/fxamacker/README.md

 I try to balance competing factors such as speed, simplicity, security, usability, and maintainability based on each project's priorities.

 I've been using Go but used other languages extensively (especially C++ in closed source commercial software).
 I chose Go because it boosted productivity on successful choose-your-language(s) full-stack projects.
 With Go, I spent more time creating software and less time debugging compared to multithreaded C++ programming.
 I miss generics and fast FFI to C functions but I love Go's faster builds, easier concurrency, and increased productivity with Go.
-Looking forward to Go 1.18 having generics.
+Looking forward to Go 1.18+ having generics.

+### Professional Background

+Prior to joining Dapper Labs on May 4, 2021, I was contracted for ~5 weeks by Dapper Labs to help optimize Cadence storage layer and to create a streaming mode branch of fxamacker/cbor.
+My prior experience includes co-founding & bootstrapping enterprise software company, and working as an IT consultant.

+- My smallest consulting client - a startup.
+I assisted with prototyping which helped secure their next round of funding.
+- My largest consulting client - an S&P 500 company with almost 50,000 employees.
+I evaluated (as part of a large team) various technologies to be selected for their new global stack for deployment to over 100 countries.
+- My largest software licensing+subscription+support client - a company with over 3,000 employees in the US that deployed my distributed data security software to all their US-based offices and factories.
+I was only one of two people that conceived, designed, implemented, tested, and maintained the system.
+Yet our system beat enterprise solutions from well-funded large competitors year after year during evaluations which included testing employee-attempted data theft.
+It was not approved for export outside US and Canada.